-Children who are persistently late or absent soon fall behind with their learning.
-Children who are absent from school frequently develop large gaps in their learning which will impact on their progress and their ability to meet age related learning expectations.
-A child whose attendance drops to 90% each year will, over their time at primary school, have missed two whole terms of learning.
+Children who are persistently late or absent can fall behind with their learning.
+Children who are absent from school could develop large gaps in their learning which will impact on their progress and their ability to meet age related learning expectations.

-2. Aims and Objectives
+Aims and Objectives